Colonel Larabee: Just exactly how do you mean that, son?

 - And all of that is dashed to bits with this, where V admits that he/she ignores pronouns.

-- Ash in Misfile suffers from this.
-He's a guy turned into a girl who has to maintain The Masquerade that he was always a girl or end up stuck that way permanently.
+- Ash in Misfile is a guy turned into a girl who has to maintain the masquerade that he was always a girl or end up stuck that way permanently.
 Those who are in on the secret sometimes swap male and female pronouns in the same sentence.
-It doesn't come up much anymore, as Ash doesn't want anyone overhearing conversations to get ideas, and so accepts the use of 'her' and 'she'.
+It doesn't come up much anymore, as Ash doesn't want anyone overhearing conversations to get ideas, and so accepts the use of 'her' and 'she' even in private.

 - Narbonic doesn't seem to have any gender problems at all, happily referring to a gender-swapped Helen as "he".
 The fans do it, too (and also refer to "He-helen" and "Davette").